China's powerful internet regulator flexes muscles with Didi probe

 The CAC’s early years were defined by its swaggering boss, Lu Wei, who oversaw the creation of China’s annual World Internet Conference, which has attracted such global tech titans as Apple’s Tim Cook and Google chief Sundar Pichai to the eastern tourist town of Wuzhen.

-The inaugural 2014 event drew pushback from foreign tech firms when organisers sought agreement on a last-minute declaration on "internet sovereignty".
+The inaugural 2014 event drew pushback from foreign tech firms when organizers sought agreement on a last-minute declaration on “internet sovereignty”.
 Industry representatives ultimately declined to sign the pledge.

 Lu, who abruptly stepped down in 2016, was expelled from the Communist Party in 2018 and jailed in 2019 for 14 years for taking bribes worth nearly $5 million, one of the most senior officials caught up in Xi’s sweeping anti-graft campaign.